Heavy metal music: Fan subculture

+Today, "metal" or "heavy metal" is often used broadly as an umbrella term for all sub-genres, but "heavy metal" is also used narrowly as a term for only the more conventional or "true" styles, or as a synonym for "traditional (trad) metal".

 Etymology

 The origin of the term "heavy metal" in a musical context is uncertain.
 The phrase has been used for centuries in chemistry and metallurgy, where the periodic table organizes elements of both light and heavy metals (e.g., uranium).
 An early use of the term in modern popular culture was by countercultural writer William S. Burroughs.
 His 1961 novel The Soft Machine includes a character known as "Uranian Willy, the Heavy Metal Kid".
 Burroughs' next novel, Nova Express (1964), develops the theme, using "heavy metal" as a metaphor for addictive drugs: "With their diseases and orgasm drugs and their sexless parasite life forms—Heavy Metal People of Uranus wrapped in cool blue mist of vaporized bank notes—And The Insect People of Minraud with metal music."
 Inspired by Burroughs' novels, the term was used in the title of the 1967 album Featuring the Human Host and the Heavy Metal Kids by Hapshash and the Coloured Coat, which has been claimed to be its first use in the context of music.
 The phrase was later lifted by Sandy Pearlman, who used the term to describe the Byrds for their supposed "aluminium style of context and effect", particularly on their album The Notorious Byrd Brothers (1968).

 Metal historian Ian Christe describes what the components of the term mean in "hippiespeak": "heavy" is roughly synonymous with "potent" or "profound", and "metal" designates a certain type of mood, grinding and weighted as with metal.
 The word "heavy" in this sense was a basic element of beatnik and later countercultural hippie slang, and references to "heavy music" – typically slower, more amplified variations of standard pop fare – were already common by the mid-1960s, such as in reference to Vanilla Fudge.
 Iron Butterfly's debut album, which was released in early 1968, was titled Heavy.
 The first use of "heavy metal" in a song lyric is in reference to a motorcycle in the Steppenwolf song "Born to Be Wild", also released that year: "I like smoke and lightning / Heavy metal thunder / Racin' with the wind / And the feelin' that I'm under".